 ECT can also be used during pregnancy as it’s safer for the fetus than most anti-depressant drugs; in older adults who can’t tolerate conventional drugs; if a patient has had successful ECT before; and for everyone who chooses this treatment over other anti-depression therapies.

 ECT has an excellent safety profile, which is why it’s considered during pregnancy.
 However some side effects may occur, and in most cases are temporary.

 Confusion is the most reported symptom; it is usually experienced right after the procedure, especially by older adults, and lasts from a few minutes to several hours.
 Some people may notice memory loss, which may last a few months, and have trouble experiencing events before the treatment (retrograde amnesia).

 Digestive symptoms such as nausea and vomiting, mild headaches, jaw pain and muscle spasms can also develop after ECT.
 If you have previous health concerns such as high blood pressure or heart disease you should be aware that ECT can aggravate them and can lead to potentially serious complications.

 How to Prepare for ECT

-Your doctor will perform a complete physical exam, review your medical history (including psychiatric exam), and then order blood tests and an electrocardiogram.
-After you’ve received the intravenous anaesthetic, the doctor will perform another brief physical exam and a nurse will place the electrodes on the head on either one or both sides of the head.
+Your doctor will perform a complete physical exam, review your medical history (including a psychiatric exam), and then order blood tests and an electrocardiogram.
+After you’ve received the intravenous anesthetic, the doctor will perform another brief physical exam and a nurse will place the electrodes on the head on either one or both sides of the head.
 The doctor will then activate the ECT machine and an electrical current will pass through the electrodes to the brain, inducing a seizure for about one minute.
 The vital signs—heart rate, blood pressure, and oxygen—are monitored during the entire procedure.